OpenAgenda/oa-public/packages/events/README.md

 ## Transfer task

 Takes all events from legacy db and updates service dataset.
-Uses 'transfer'.
-Does not handle delete delta yet.
+Uses 'transfer' from legacy endpoint.

+### Handling of non-published events during transfer

+Legacy events have an is_published field as part of their schema.
+The new schema does not use that field, replacing with a 'draft' field.
+Following the new schema, draft events can be incomplete, whereas non-draft events cannot.
+During the transfer, three cases arise to determine the 'draft' value of the translated event:

+ * **is_published is false**: draft is set to true
+ * **is_published is true, but event is evaluated as being incomplete: draft is set to true
+ * ** is_published is true and event is evaluated as being complete: draft is set to false